 What are the common denominators?
 Fast, nutrition-less foods, chemicalized tap water, multiple nutrient deficiencies, and lack of exercise.

-The best diet for your pet is a nutritious homemade or raw diet, with quality vitamin and mineral supplementation.
-If you are unable to provide a homemade meal, there are some better pet food choices out there.
-Click these links for a list of our top recommended cat and dog food.
+The best diet for your pet is a nutritious homemade diet, with quality vitamin and mineral supplementation.
+If you are unable to provide a homemade meal, there are some better commercial pet food choices out there.
 Read ingredients and make smart choices and your animal will live a happier, longer life!